-Enabling Knowledge Management, Strategic Studies and other Cross-cutting Activities Identified of Common Interest that relate to Theme 5: Geological disposal facility design and the practicalities of construction, operations and closure
+Enabling Knowledge Management, Strategic Studies and other Cross- cutting Activities Identified of Common Interest that relate to Theme 5:

-Accident management and emergency preparedness: To improve the understanding of potential safety issues with regards to RWM, including disposal (J2.4.4).

-Asset management: To develop criteria for managing assets that balances risk, cost and benefit of the assets over their life cycles and evaluate alternative scenarios for asset management approaches (J2.5.8).

-Managing co-disposal: To optimize the use of geological facilities by enabling disposal of wastes with a variety of compositions and properties (J3.12).
+- Accident management and emergency preparedness: To improve the understanding of potential safety issues with regards to RWM, including disposal (J2.4.4). - Asset management: To develop criteria for managing assets that balances risk, cost and benefit of the assets over their life cycles and evaluate alternative scenarios for asset management approaches (J2.5.8). - Managing co-disposal: To optimize the use of geological facilities by enabling disposal of wastes with a variety of compositions and properties (J3.12). - Radiation protection optimisation principle: Improved methodologies for applying the principles of 'Best Available Technology' (BAT), 'As Low As Reasonably Practicable' (ALARP)

-Radiation protection optimisation principle: Improved methodologies for applying the principles of 'Best Available Technology' (BAT), 'As Low As Reasonably Practicable' (ALARP) and 'As Low As Reasonably Achievable' (ALARA) to disposal system development to ensure the safety and radiological risks resulting from the disposal system throughout its lifecycle are reduced so far as reasonably practicable and immediate (operational) risks are balanced against the post-closure risk (J3.13).

-Reversibility: To develop a common position across Europe, and to exchange good practices (J3.17).
+- and 'As Low As Reasonably Achievable' (ALARA) to disposal system development to ensure - the safety and radiological risks resulting from the disposal system throughout its lifecycle - are reduced so far as reasonably practicable and immediate (operational) risks are balanced against the post-closure risk (J3.13). - Reversibility: To develop a common position across Europe, and to exchange good practices (J3.17).